dentremor/Software-Defined-Infrastrucure/doku.md

 $ scp index.html root@sdi3a.mi.hdm-stuttgart.de:/home/sdidoc/
 ```

-Last but not least we need to adjust our config file in `/etc/apache2/sites-available/000-default.conf` with the following terms:
+Last but not least, we need to adjust our config file in `/etc/apache2/sites-available/000-default.conf` with the following terms:

 ```xml
 <Directory /home/sdidoc>